 In 2005, Casper Berry became a trainer for the company The Mind Gym where he delivered over 400 sessions to 100 companies; at the same time, he began commentating on TV poker games, delivering over 2,000 hours of live broadcasting.
 He was then asked to be a poker advisor on the James Bond movie Casino Royale (2006).

-He became a trainer for a company called The Mind Gym in 2005 who schooled him in the essential skills of delivery and facilitation.
 He then went at it on his own to become one of the best-known business speakers in the UK.
-He has delivered over 600 speeches over the last six years, for over 200 companies around the world.
+He has delivered over 2,000 speeches for over 500 companies in over 30 countries.

-His presentations focus on the need to embrace uncertainty and taking calculated risks in order to get ahead and achieve success.
-They are not sector-specific and are therefore perfect for any training day or conference where new ideas need to be discussed or debated.
-He is very inspirational and stimulates change with his upbeat and energetic style.
+His presentations mainly focus on the need to embrace uncertainty and take calculated risks in order to get ahead and success.
+He is very inspirational and stimulates change in any sector with his positive attitude and energetic style.

 What do great leaders do when they make decisions?

-Ultimately, this speech looks at what courage and bravery are and uses material like the 7/7 testimonies (that is the extraordinary selflessness of a few random, normal people caught up in a disaster) to ask whether we all have courage within us and that in fact leaders are not born or made but the product of circumstance and humanity.
+Caspar doesn’t claim to be a great leader, in fact he makes the point that it’s very difficult to make truly great decisions because they inevitably run the risk of personal sacrifice which is, by definition, terrifying.
+Ultimately, this looks at what courage and bravery are, and uses material like the 7/7 testimonials (the extraordinary selflessness of a few random, normal people caught up in a disaster) to ask whether we all have courage within us.
+It also explores the belief that leaders are not born or made but the product of circumstance and humanity.

-In many ways, one of Caspar’s most fascinating and emotional of all his new creations and – like all of them – highly relevant to business today.
+In many ways, one of Caspar’s most fascinating and emotional of all his creations and highly relevant to business today.

-This speech looks in more detail at all the other emotional distortions to which we fall a victim, all the time.
+This speech looks in more detail at all the other emotional distortions to which we fall victim.